openwisp/openwisp-docs/user/configuration-variables.rst

-How to use configuration variables
+How to Use Configuration Variables
 ==================================

 Sometimes the configuration is not exactly equal on all the devices,